Security Tip (ST04-015)

 How do you avoid being part of the problem?

-Unfortunately, there are no effective ways to prevent being the victim of a DoS or DDoS attack, but there are steps you can take to reduce the likelihood that an attacker will use your computer to attack other computers:
+While there is no way to completely avoid becoming a target of a DoS or DDoS attack, there are proactive steps administrators can take to reduce the effects of an attack on their network.

-- Install and maintain anti-virus software (see Understanding Anti-Virus Software for more information).
+- Install and maintain antivirus software (see Understanding Anti-Virus Software).

-- Install a firewall, and configure it to restrict traffic coming into and leaving your computer (see Understanding Firewalls for more information).
+- Install a firewall and configure it to restrict traffic coming into and leaving your computer (see Understanding Firewalls).

 How do you know if an attack is happening?

-Not all disruptions to service are the result of a denial-of-service attack.
-There may be technical problems with a particular network, or system administrators may be performing maintenance.
+Symptoms of a DoS attack can resemble non-malicious availability issues, such as technical problems with a particular network or a system administrator performing maintenance.
 However, the following symptoms could indicate a DoS or DDoS attack:

 What do you do if you think you are experiencing an attack?